IceLab-X/MiniGP/readme.md

 <!-- - Self-contained GP models.
-  Several GP models that are self-contained and practical to use (we use them in our many of our research projects).  -->
+  Several GP models that are self-contained and practical to use (we use them in many of our research projects).  -->

+  - GPmodels_Advance(folder): Advance GP models, including GP with GPU acceleration, and automatic GP.
+    - GP&GPU: a GP model with GPU acceleration.
+    - autoGP: a GP model with automatic kernel selection, data standardization, input warping and training.

   - GPmodels_Classic (folder): basic GP model and its variation, such as DeepKernel GP, InputWarp GP .
 It demonstrates how to build a GP model with the GP_CommonCalculation.
     - simpleGP, a basic GP model.
 It demonstrates how to build a GP model with the GP_CommonCalculation.
     - deepKernelGP, a GP model with deep kernel.[(DKL)](https://arxiv.org/abs/1511.02222)
     - inputWarpGP, a GP model with input warping.[(IW)](https://arxiv.org/abs/1509.01168)
-    - transformGP, a GP model with transformation.
-Contains all the transformation functions for GP.
-NOT IMPLEMENTED YET.
   - GPmodels_LatentVariable: provides tools for implementing Gaussian Process models with latent variables.
     - latentVariableGP, a GP model with latent variable.
   - GPmodels_MultiOutput: provides tools for implementing Gaussian Process models with multiple outputs.